camermo84/camermo84/README.md

 **Hardware & Software Engineer (DevOps, Cloud, and software Engineering to deploy complete entreprise solutions)**
 *2023 – Present*

+- Use of modern AI tools for quick software developments: **Gemini, ChatGpt, notebookLM** for prompting engineering. **Firebase Studio** for rapid complete quick solutions with data bases from graphic ideas. **Claude Code** for Quick Agent-Based deployments. **Codex & Agents.md** for quick understanding of complete solution packages already installed.
 - Deployment and configuration of enterprise web solutions (GLPI, Zabbix, n8n, Moodle) in **AWS**, **Azure**, and **on-premise** environments.
-- Launching and maintenance of servers instances with required dependencies to ensure smooth operation of each platform.
+- Launching and maintenance of servers instances **(Linux, Red Hat, WINDOWS SERVER )** with required dependencies to ensure smooth operation of each platform.
 - Setup and management of **MariaDB and MS SQL server databases**, user permissions, and secure access for multi-site teams.
 - Automation of **daily backups** and **data extraction** processes to feed Power BI dashboards and analytics tools.
 - Customization of **front-end branding** using html5, css3, javascript coding, to align with the company’s visual identity.